la2050/archive/_projects/2014/with-love-market-and-cafe-bringing-healthy-food-jobs-and-community-to-southwest-la.md

     healthy food to residents at affordable prices on a regular schedule.
 Many of groups do not have the economy of scale or infrastructure to provide the services we want to offer in a reliable manner.
-  cost: >-
-    To be able to start the business, we are looking for about $650,000.
-We have successfully crowdfunding over $110,000 of that amount and are looking to secure a loan for $400,000, leaving a gap that needs to be filled by investors and grants.
-  budget: "- 40,000 dollars to renovate the space behind the building for outdoor seating in the cafe\r\n- 20,000 will be for furniture, plants, and awning, etc.\r\n- 20,000 will be for construction and remodel of the store\r\n- 20,000 to buy a refrigerated truck for local pick up and drop off\r\n- 10,000 will be for refencing and setting up the back storage area\r\n- 30,000 to hire staff for the local delivery and organization, 1 person to oversee delivery"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'